datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

 The Catalan independence movement is, quantifiably, none of these three things.

-### Anti-immigrant
+### The Catalan independence movement is not anti-immigrant

-Data on attitudes toward immigration in Catalonia suggest that those in favor of independence are far less hostile to immigration than those in favor of union:
+Data on attitudes toward immigration in Catalonia suggest that those in favor of independence are far less hostile to immigration than those in favor of union.
+The percentage of Catalans who "strongly agree" that "it no longer feels like home" due to so much immigration is twice as high among unionists as independentists:

 <a href="{{site.baseurl}}/assets/img/powerpoint/d.png"> <img src="{{site.baseurl}}/assets/img/powerpoint/d.png"/></a>

-### Right-wing
+### The Catalan independence movement is not right-wing

 The attempt to associate the Catalan independence movement with right-wing movements in other parts of Europe is intentionally misleading.
 This tactic seeks to characterize Catalan independence as the ideological equivalent of right-wing reactionary movements.
 The data show the opposite: the independence movement is ideologically _to the left_ of the Spanish unionist movement, and is consistently more left-leaning than Spanish unionism in survey after survey: